ChengduNeusoftUniversity-FengJunjie-Y22/MinimalisticWPF/README.md

 ## Change
 - V1.5.0
   - StateMachineTransfer () changed to support any where T: class,new()
+  - State is reduced to [public] and can be either a static field or a property
+  - StateVector restricts changes to [public properties] instead of public static fields
   - Support for Transform transitions
     - Translate
     - Scale